M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 LIFO - Last in first out
 FILO - first in last out

+If Else - Ternary Operator

+Compile vs Transpile

+Method - Action that can b performed on objects

 ## General Questions ================

 What did you learn yesterday/this week?